 - D) Projects are selected on the merit of their applications, so it is important for project sponsors to provide well-written and complete application packets.
 Project sponsors should: - Attend the grant application workshop scheduled by GMS staff.
 The workshop will help project sponsors understand the application requirements.
-To attend the workshop, please register at: https://mostateparks.com/page/55065/outdoor-recreation-grants. - Ans were ach question thoroughly but concisely, within the space allowed on the application.
+To attend the workshop, please register at: https://mostateparks.com/page/55065/outdoor-recreation-grants. - Answer each question thoroughly but concisely, within the space allowed on the application.
 If project sponsors have questions or concerns about their application responses, they can request that GMS staff conduct a preliminary review of their draft application as a courtesy.
-The request must be submitted by January 31, 2022. - Have an independent reviewer read through the application and supporting materials to ensure the information is easily understood.
+The request must be submitted by January 27, 2023. - Have an independent reviewer read through the application and supporting materials to ensure the information is easily understood.
 It may be beneficial to have someone unfamiliar with the project review the application packet; their comments will be more objective. - Double-check the application packet to ensure it is complete and accurate.
-Incomplete packets or hand written applications will not be scored and those with errors may receive lower scores. - Use the Supporting Documentation Checklist on pages 6-7 to ensure all supporting documentation is included in the packet. - Attempt to submit the complete application packet prior to the deadline date.
-This will allow GMS staff opportunity to contact project sponsors if information is missing from the packet or is inaccurate, and will subsequently allow project sponsors time to rectify omissions or inaccuracies.
+Incomplete packets or hand written applications will not be scored and those with errors may receive lower scores. - Use the Supporting Documentation Checklist on pages 7-8 to ensure all supporting documentation is included in the packet. - Attempt to submit the complete application packet prior to the deadline date.
+This will allow Department staff the opportunity tocontact project sponsors if information is missing from the packet or is inaccurate, and will subsequently allow projectsponsors time to rectify omissions or inaccuracies.